Choosing equipment for the heavier person

 Mobile hoists are used to transfer a person over a short distance e.g. bed to chair.
 The person is lifted in a sling attached to the hoist.

 Overhead hoists may be the preferred option where there is limited space for carers, free movement and the type of transfer required.
 Overhead hoists run on tracking that can be fixed to:

-Assessment of the strength and capacity of the ceiling or walls will determine whether tracking can be fitted (advice from a structural engineer will be required).
-If tracking cannot be installed then the option is to use a free standing gantry frame hoist design.
+Assessment of the strength and capacity of the ceiling or walls will determine whether tracking can be fitted - advice from a structural engineer will be required.
+If tracking cannot be installed, then the option is to use a free standing gantry frame hoist design.
 Gantry hoists are simple to install as they require no permanent fixing.
+The assessment will consider:

-Slings support the person during the transfer and there is a wide range of available including those for people with sensitive skin.
+Slings support the person during the transfer.
+There is a wide range on the market, including those for people with sensitive skin.
 Bespoke slings are also available from certain suppliers.

 The choice of the right sling for an individual requires expert assessment and knowledge.

 A bed should provide comfort and support for the individual and allow sufficient room for repositioning – this is especially important for the larger person.

 Different designs of profiling beds and mattress are available with a range of functions.
 It is recommended that professional advice is sought prior to purchasing and bed.

 To ensure the selection of the best bed, the following should be considered:

 - the size and design of the bed